Cricket in Pakistan

 The history of cricket in Pakistan predates the creation of the country in 1947.
-The first international cricket match in what is now Pakistan today was held in Karachi on 22 November 1935 between Sindh and Australia (see Figure 1).
+The first international cricket match in what is now Pakistan today was held in Karachi on 22 November 1935 between Sindh and an Australian XI (see Figure 1).
 The match was seen by 5,000 Karachiites.
 Cricket was introduced by the British during their colonial rule of British India, which covered the area now known as Pakistan.
 Cricket is the most popular sport in the country.
 The Pakistan Cricket Board controls all domestic cricket in Pakistan and the national teams.
 Pakistan is an official member of the International Cricket Council and the Asian Cricket Council.
-Pakistan has won the Cricket World Cup in 1992, ICC T20 World Cup in 2009, the ICC Champions Trophy in 2017, the ICC Under-19 Cricket World Cup in 2004 and 2006, the ACC Asia Cup in 2000 and 2012, and the ICC Test Championship in 2016.
+Regarded as one of the best and most passionate cricketing nations, Pakistan has won the Cricket World Cup in 1992, ICC T20 World Cup in 2009, the ICC Champions Trophy in 2017, the ICC Under-19 Cricket World Cup in 2004 and 2006, the ACC Asia Cup in 2000 and 2012.
+Pakistan were runner ups in the 1999 Cricket World Cup and 2007 and 2022 T20 World Cups.
+Pakistan have also been runner ups in several Asia Cup editions.